DARK-CODE-SSS/python_hate/README.md

 # javascript_hate
-This is a website for Python code that generates a popular meme speech
+This is a website for Javascript code that generates a popular meme speech